 The amount of effort required to conduct the 2001 monitoring surveys has been substantially greater than that of 2000 because the assemblages of plants and animals on the artificial reef have become more developed.
 In particular, dense colonization by giant kelp on the artificial reef modules more than doubled the amount of time required to complete the 2001 winter/spring kelp survey.
 Contract scientists have been analyzing data from the 2000 surveys to evaluate whether the sampling effort can be reduced without substantially compromising the data.
-These analyses examined the effects on statistical power (i.e., the probability of detecting actual differences in reef designs) of reducing the number of transects sampled per reef module from four to two.
-The results indicate small differences in power for surveys of kelp forest invertebrates and algae and no differences in power for surveys of giant kelp.
+These analyses examined the effects of reducing the number of transects sampled per reef module on statistical power (i.e., the probability of detecting differences among reef designs and locations or between artificial reef modules and the reference reefs).
+The results showed only small losses in statistical power for surveys of giant kelp, and invertebrates and understory algae when the number of transects sampled per module was reduced from four to two.
+Additional analyses showed a considerable loss of statistical power when the number of transects sampled per module was further reduced to one.
 Consequently, the number of transects sampled on each artificial reef module during the summer benthic surveys was reduced from four to two.
-The summer/fall kelp survey has been reduced to counting marked individuals and replacing tags in a further attempt to reduce sampling effort.
+The summer/fall kelp survey also has been reduced to counting marked individuals and replacing tags in a further attempt to reduce sampling effort.
 Contract scientists are continuing to examine the data in search of ways to streamline the monitoring without compromising the integrity of the experiment and its ability to provide accurate information on suitable designs for the mitigation reef.